has-c/has-c/README.md

 <sub>*Quote updated daily*</sub>

 <!-- DAILY QUOTE -->
-> Statistical inference is not a mechanical rule but a matter of judgment based on experience and knowledge.
+> The data alone are not enough to infer causality.
+We need assumptions, and those assumptions must come from somewhere beyond the data.
 >
-> — *Abraham Wald* (Statistics)
+> — *Judea Pearl* (Computer Science)
 <!-- /DAILY QUOTE -->